 The book is a labor of love.
 The biography of a humble 1960s Texas Civil Rights Activist who integrated Southwestern Bell/AT&T, my father, Rev. Dr. L.E.
 Bennett

 Diamonds are made from great pressure.
 Pressure is something that Rev. Dr. L.E.
 Bennett knew well.
 I have immense love and adoration for this man, and I must tell his story.

-Robert Kennedy (RFK) and Martin Luther King (MLK) encouraged Bennett, and he received certificates from the National Association for Advancement of Colored People, (NAACP) signed by Roy Wilkins, Rev. C.D.
+Robert Kennedy (RFK) and Martin Luther King (MLK) encouraged Bennett, and he received the Political Education Award from the National Association for Advancement of Colored People in 1968, (NAACP) signed by National President Roy Wilkins, Rev. C.D.
 Owens and W.C.
 Patton.
-Bennett also received media coverage and an award from Wall of Tolerance signed by Rosa Parks, among others.
+Bennett also received media coverage and an award from Wall of Tolerance signed by Rosa Parks.